WordPress/gutenberg/docs/contributors/git-workflow.md

 upstream	https://github.com/WordPress/gutenberg.git (push)
 ```

-To sync your fork you need to fetch the upstream changes and merge them into your fork.
-These are the corresponding commands:
+To sync your fork, you first need to fetch the upstream changes and merge them into your local copy:

 ``` sh
 git fetch upstream